barionleg/ANTs_wiki/N4BiasFieldCorrection.md

 # Usage for time-series or multi-component data

-Using `-d 4` fits a 4D, or time-varying, bias field.
-In most cases, it is much better to determine a static bias field on a representative 3D image.
-This is commonly one to improve inter-modality registration.
+Using `-d 4` fits a 4D, or time-varying, bias field, which will require optimization of the spline parameters across space and time.
+Unless you really want to pursue this strategy, it is better to compute a static bias field on a representative 3D image.
+This is commonly done to improve inter-modality registration.

 If you want to correct the time series itself, you can save the 3D bias field and apply it to all volumes / components of the data set.
 The bias-corrected image is the input image divided by the bias field.

 ## Averaging time series data

 The average image from a time series can be computed with `antsMotionCorr`.

 ## Averaging dMRI data